jveilleux/FarmFreshWeb/farmers-markets.md

 As above, the farmers market has their interactive group page, with full profiles for all of their markets and stallholders.
 In addition some producers will also operate independent online shops, which may provide pre-ordering for collection at the market, or delivery options for customers who cannot attend the market.
 They may also have sales which are completely separate from the market, such as sales in their local township.

-### Group page with profiles, producer shops and a farmers’ market hub shop
+### Group page with profiles, producer shops and a farmers’ market shop

 The FFW’s high degree of flexibility makes it possible for collectives of enterprise to easily setup, trial and operate a great variety of collaborative sales arrangements.
 Two configurations, are covered below, however if you have questions regarding any other models don’t hesitate to get in touch.